Sowmith-iiit/codeigniter-simple-php-captcha/readme.md

-# A simple PHP CAPTCHA script for CodeIgniter
+# A simple CodeIgniter PHP CAPTCHA script

 This is a fork of Cory LaViska's simple, highly readable PHP captcha: https://github.com/claviska/simple-php-captcha